AnnaAxelsson051/Tech-Store/README.md

 ## Description

-This is a full stack e-commerce store built with .NET Web API, C# and React.
-The application allows for customer account registration and passwords are hashed.
-Customers can log in and filter, sort and search for products, add products to basket, modify basket, place orders and pay for them with Stripe.
-Administrators can log in and add, delete and modify products in the product system with details and image.
-Functionalities include cookie storage, role based security, light / darkmode and other things.
+This comprehensive full-stack e-commerce platform is developed using .NET Web API, C#, and React.
+It offers customer registration with hashed passwords, enabling secure login, product filtering, sorting, and searching.
+Customers can manage their shopping experience by adding, modifying, and ordering products with Stripe payment integration.
+Administrators have the ability to log in and manage the product system, including product details and images.
+Features include cookie storage, role-based security, a light/dark mode, and more.

-The goal was to learn basic concepts of .NET Web API, React / Typescript and get a clear understanding of the achitecture of a full stack .NET e-commerce store size application as well as the security implementations and payment processing functionalities required in such applications.
+The project's aim was to acquire fundamental proficiency in .NET Web API, React/Typescript, while gaining insights into the architecture of a robust full-stack e-commerce application, including essential security measures and payment processing functionalities required for such platforms.

 ---